island-lang/island-lang.github.io/README.md

 It may seem, at first, like `i` and `result` are no different than mutable variables, since they are repeatedly modified at every iteration, however, they are not actually mutable because they are not real variables!

 Since Island loops act a lot like functions, `i` and `result` could be thought as being analogous to a function parameter and a return variable.
-Since the `continue` statement is only executed at the moment the loop is ready to proceed to its next iteration, it can be seen as if the loop is 'restarting' with a different initial state.
+Since the `continue` statement is only executed at the moment the loop is ready to proceed to its next iteration, it can be seen as if the loop is "restarting" with a different initial state.
 This is analogous to a function being repeatedly tail-recursively invoked with a different set of arguments.

 For comparison, here is equivalent code, translated to a tail-recursive function (reference code lines are in the comments):
 ```isl